pmlein/pwa-resume/README.md

 # React PWA resume
+This resume is
-A highly scalable, Progressive Web Application, starter cloned from https://github.com/Atyantik/react-pwa.git
+A highly scalable, Progressive Web Application.

+Boilerplate by Atyantik Technologies Private Limited  React PWA [https://github.com/Atyantik/react-pwa.git]

 ###### Add to home screen and make your application behave like a Native APP

 #### Current Repo in Action
-To view how the current repository is running please visit [https://?]()
+To view how the current repository is running please visit [https://?](coming soon)